sudoswap/sudoswap-sdk/README.md

 ## Usage

 Create an instance of `Quoter` with your Defined API key.

+Supports both Mainnet (by default), or Goerli (pass in a value of 5 to the Quoter constructor).

 Quoter supports getting instant asks (i.e. prices to buy at) and instant bids (i.e. prices to sell at) for any NFT collection listed on sudoswap v2.